mattbierner/blog.mattbierner.com/_posts/2016-07-24-allthecolors-gif.md

 In this gif, each frame is 2 by 1 pixels, with two colors per frame.
 Why two colors instead of one?
 Well, the minimum size of a gif local color table is two, so using only one color per frame would be downright wasteful.

 The entire gif has 8,388,608 frames, each lasting 4 hundredths of a second (25fps).
 The animation lasts around 93 hours and is best viewed in a single sitting.
 Colors on the left side count up `0x000000` to `0x800000`, while the colors on the right side count down from `0xffffff` to `0x800000`.
-The resulting gif is abut 250MB.
+The resulting gif is about 250MB.

 # rainbow-stack-walk.gif